 JSPL had initiated the enhancement of its existing steel manufacturing capacity from 9.6 MTPA to 15.60 MTPA and the enhancement in its pellet capacity from 9 MTPA to 21 MTPA.
 With an estimated cost of around ₹22,468 crore, the project is expected to be funded through a mix of debt-to-equity.
 This project is being undertaken in a separately incorporated subsidiary - JSOL.
 The company has incurred a total cost of ₹7,116 crore up to November 30, 2022, by way of equity infusion from JSPL and capex LC issuances.
-The pellet plant 1 (6 MTPA) is expected to be commissioned by FY23, while the steel manufacturing plant is expected to be completed by FY25.
+The Pellet Plant-1 (6 MTPA) is expected to be commissioned by the end of FY23 while the Hot Strip Mill-1 is expected to become operational in H1FY23.
+The complete project is expected to achieve COD by FY25.
 The company's ability to receive pending clearances and complete the project without any material time or cost overruns and ramp up the operations to earn envisaged returns will remain a key monitorable.